-A student who elects to pay composition fees by instalments and who withdraws from the University before the end of a session, must pay the whole of the remaining
+A student who elects to pay composition fees by nstalments and who withdraws from the University before the end of a session, must pay the whole of the remaining instalments of the session's fees.

-On presentation of a form signed by the Dean of the Faculty authorising attendance upon courses of study, and upon payment of the requisite fees, the Accountant will issue a class ticket entitling the student to attend such This class ticket must be presented by the student, before commencing a course, to the Professors or Lecturers whose classes or lectures he is authorised to attend.
+On presentation of a form signed by the Dean of the Faculty authorising attendance upon courses of study, and upon payment of the requisite fees, the Accountant will issue a class ticket entitling the student to attend such courses.
+This class ticket must be presented by the student, before commencing a course, to the Professors or Lecturers whose classes or lectures he is authorised to attend.